indimail/indimail-virtualdomains/README.md

 ## Build indimail-mta-x

-To configure the build for indimail-mta, you need to configure conf-prefix, conf-qmail, conf-sysconfdir, conf-shared and conf-libexec.
+To configure the build for indimail-mta, you need to configure conf-prefix, conf-qmail, conf-sysconfdir, conf-shared, conf-libexec and conf-servicedir.
 Defaults are given in the table below.
 You can also use the script default.configure to set the below values.

 **Linux**